-- In addition to the tree impeding the ability to provide handicap access, there is the issue of the large amount of fundraising that would have to occur.
-Town Manager Cabanel stated it to be the fundraising that is causing the project not to be viable; have sold 22 bricks and would need to sell 1,000. - 35 display in Town Hall for Private Fraser and the sacrifice he made for this community and our country.
-He stated agreement with the Town Manager that unless we can have a more viable project, the
+In addition to the tree impeding the ability to provide handicap access, there is the issue of the large amount of fundraising that would have to occur.
+Town Manager Cabanel stated it to be the fundraising that is causing the project not to be viable; have sold 22 bricks and would need to sell 1,000.

+Councilor Boyd stated Private Gilbert Duncan Fraser died at the age of 18 in WWI in the Battle of Belleau Wood, was awarded the Purple Heart and the Bronze Star for his service.
+He spoke of the display in Town Hall for Private Fraser and the sacrifice he made for this community and our country.
+He stated agreement with the Town Manager that unless we can have a more viable project, the donations should be returned.